 Taking up a new cause to fight by the Summoner’s side, Clive joins the game as a Tempest Trials reward unit.
 He is a lance cavalier boasting a good Attack stat and excellent physical bulk, allowing him to easily take the role of a capable Enemy Phase tank.
 His status as a cavalry unit also comes with the perks of having access to cavalry buffs as well as great mobility, both of which are strong advantages in Clive’s favor.

 However, this means he must also deal with the disadvantages of being a cavalry unit, such as having to maneuver around terrain obstacles like forests and trenches.
 In addition, his distribution as a reward unit is much more of a loss than a gain, disallowing him access to IVs.
 This makes heavily investing in him less desirable in the long run as there are currently other lance cavaliers that are more readily available and with better-distributed stat spreads.
 His low Speed and Resistance render him extremely weak to mages, with most having no issue in killing him.
-Nevertheless, with sufficient investment and team support, Clive can be an excellent unit when played to his strengths.
+Nevertheless, with sufficient investment and team support, Clive can be a serviceable unit when played to his strengths.

 Clive’s Attack stat of 33 inherently allows him to deal solid amounts of damage, especially so when using him alongside a supportive team composition.

 With a natural physical bulk of 77, Clive can easily take most forms of physical damage and still remain relatively healthy.
 This can be further augmented through the use of weapon refines and cavalry buffs.

 As a cavalry unit, Clive has excellent mobility as well as access to cavalry buffs which can be used to considerably improve his overall performance.